cjneely10/TARA-Analysis/README.md

 This folder will contain assorted data and results as they are collected.

+Data will constantly be added as it is gathered, but this repository can be assumed to be in a presentable state.

 ### Installation

 Plans are to keep this data directory as an interface to visualize data using **StreamLit**.